 Step 06: Cold Water Valve for the dispenser (Cold Dispenser #6 red LED will be lit.)
+For models with electric heat only, this provides power to the heat relay, however the heat relay will not energize due to low level safety relay.
 The pressure switch low level setting can also be tested with this step.
 See Step 05 for additional details.